bneils/lenovo-15ill9-config/README.md

 Please see my [script](https://github.com/bneils/yoga-slim-7i-aura-suspend) for a workaround.

+## Graphics
+Please verify that OpenGL and Vulkan are using your iGPU.
+The default OpenSUSE installation uses software rendering for Vulkan on Xe2.

+* OpenGL: `glxinfo | grep "OpenGL renderer"`.

+* Vulkan: `vkcube`. `llvmpipe` is software rendering.
+Install `libvulkan_intel` and restart.

 ## Wayland or X11
 Wayland uses less power than X11, but has some bugs --- see below.
 I recommend it for laptops.